Azure/iot-central-contoso-drive-support/README.md

 <p align="center"><img width="600px" src="images/hero.png" /></p>

-The Contoso-Drive companion experience is split into three concepts
+The Contoso-Drive companion experience consists of three components:

 * __The Support Portal.__ This application is an example of role specific scenarios for the technician/support person of Contoso-Drive.
 Typically this is a desktop application and is owned, managed and deployed by the Contoso-Drive company.

 * __The Driver App.__ This application represents the device that sends the vehicle's telematics to IoT Central which is subsequently available in the Support Portal.
 Typically this is a phone acting as a gateway and is run on the driver's mobile phone or an internet accessible device.
-Visit [this](https://github.com/iot-for-all/contoso-drive-simulator) repo to see the Driver Application.
+Visit [this repo](https://github.com/iot-for-all/contoso-drive-simulator) to see the Driver Application.

 * __The IoT Central application(s).__ The main experience to manage the Contoso-Drive devices and admin level tasks for Contoso-Drive.
 It is typically used by the technician/support person and other privileged persons to perform admin level device management, insights and actions.
-Visit [this](https://github.com/iot-for-all/companion-experiences-learning) repo to see the Learning Path on how to set up the Contoso-Drive IoT Central applications.
+Visit [this repo](https://github.com/iot-for-all/companion-experiences-learning) to see the Learning Path on how to set up the Contoso-Drive IoT Central applications.

 __This repo represents the Support Portal application scenario.__

 <p align="center"><img width="600px" src="images/concepts.png" /></p>

 # The Support Portal codebase
-The codebase is a SPA application that runs 100% in the browser.
+The codebase is a single-page application (SPA) that runs 100% in the browser.
 There is no server side API component.
 The server is only used to deliver the SPA files to the browser.
 All device interactions have been fully coded into the application.
 Therefore simulating or even using a real device will make the application functionally work as expected.

 <p align="center"><img width="600px" src="images/figure1.png" /></p>